gait2ai/AIGate_complaint_bot/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See `LICENSE.md` for details.
+This project is licensed under a dual-license model.
+Please see the [LICENSE.md](LICENSE.md) file for complete licensing information.